 On October 10, 2023, the Company acquired 100% of the issued and outstanding equity capital of Royal Truck & Equipment, Inc. ("Royal Truck").
 Royal Truck is a leading manufacturer of truck mounted highway attenuator trucks and other specialty trucks and equipment for the highway infrastructure and traffic control market.
 The primary reason for the Royal Truck acquisition was to acquire business operations in an adjacent market, highway safety and equipment, where the Company sees compelling future opportunities.
-The acquisition price was approximately \$28 million subject to post closing adjustments.
-The Company has included the operating results of

-Royal Truck in its consolidated financial statements since the date of acquisition, these results are considered immaterial.
+The acquisition price was approximately \$32 million.
+The Company completed its review of the valuation of the purchase price allocation for Royal Truck during the first quarter of 2024.
+The Company has included the operating results of Royal Truck in its consolidated financial statements since the date of acquisition, these results are considered immaterial.